shybovycha/paidy-interview/forex-mtl/README.md

 This project is not fully tagless, so it uses the classic dependency-injection-like approach of instantiating the specific classes (in this case - `live` or `dummy`) and then passing them around.

+### API

+I've implemented a stub API in Ruby to not hit the real 1Forge API.
+This way I can control the responses and the server status to check the application behaviour in those scenarios.

+## Whould could be done differently

+### Error handling

+There could be lot of things done differently in this regards.
+For instance, when an API is down, it might be worth reducing the cache refresh cooldown time to pick up the data when API recovers.

+It also might be worth logging errors whenever they occur in request processing time.